r-kish/Rock-Paper-Scissors-LAN/README.md

 ![Picture](https://github.com/r-kish/Rock-Paper-Scissors-LAN/blob/main/RPS%20ClientServer%20-%20UML.png)

-GameServer.Java is launched initially, and is responsible for communicating with multiple instances of GameClient.java.
+GameServer.Java is launched initially, and is responsible for communicating and waiting for responses with multiple instances of GameClient.java.
+The server will always stay open, and will constantly be looking for two clients to create a match for.

-The job of the client is to connect with the server, sending inputs for the server to calculate and return values to interpret.
+The job of the client is to create a connection with the server, sending inputs for the server to calculate and return values to interpret.